dandean/user-service/README.md

 ### `POST /users`

-Creates a new user.
+Create a new user.
 Parameters:

 * `username`
 * `email`